RQISL/portfolio-project-3-robert-quinlan/README.md

 ## Testing

 ### The browser compatibility
-* The testing runs testing for Chrome, Opera, Microsoft Edge, Safari and Firefox for the Heroku app.
+* The testing runs for Chrome, Opera, Microsoft Edge, Safari and Firefox for the Heroku app.
 I found Chrome, Opera and Microsoft Edge, it does not great visual while you are playing a game.
 I would not recommend using those.

 * I am finding Safari and Firefox, it does very clear visuals while playing.
 I would recommend using Safari or Firefox.

 ### The devices

-* I was testing on my iPhone and seem it does not work at all but my mentioned Rory does work on his mobile device.
+* I was testing on my iPhone and seem it does not work at all but my mentor Rory does work on his mobile device.

 ### The test running game in Heroku app